prantlf/grunt-geckodriver/README.md

 If you use a modern test driver like [webdriverio], you will not need [Selenium] to run the tests, because the browser driver itself implements the [WebDriver] interface.
 This module provides a [Grunt] multi-task for installing, starting and stopping the [geckodriver] executable.
 You take care of installing Firefox.

-This task and [grunt-chromedriver] can be used as a replacement for [grunt-selenium-standalone] for tasks like [grunt-html-dom-snapshot], to simplify the whole scenario by removing [Selenium] and [Java] from the requirements.
+This task, [grunt-chromedriver] and [grunt-safaridriver] can be used as a replacement for [grunt-selenium-standalone] for tasks like [grunt-html-dom-snapshot], to simplify the whole scenario by removing [Selenium] and [Java] from the requirements.

 ## Installation